 Indian work on the species is recent, geographically concentrated and, within its own terms, methodologically careful.
 Kumar and Shahabuddin (2012) conducted what appears to be the first systematic distributional survey of the species anywhere in India, using call playback at 50 sites of relatively mature sal Shorea robusta forest in western Uttarakhand identified from forest department records.
 A parallel programme of community-level research in the same sub-Himalayan dipterocarp belt described a woodpecker assemblage of 17 species, examined its response to management-induced habitat modification, and characterised foraging niche differentiation among ten sympatric species including M. pulverulentus (Kumar et al., 2011, 2014, 2020).
 More recently, territory mapping at Pawalgarh Conservation Reserve produced the first home-range estimates for the genus (Kaur et al., 2024), and nest monitoring in the same landscape produced the first substantive account of reproductive ecology, including confirmation of cooperative breeding at the nest and the first records of chick predators (Kumar et al., 2026).
 Every one of these studies was conducted in the sub-Himalayan tract of Uttarakhand.

 North-east India presents a different ecological and institutional setting.
-The region lies at the confluence of the Eastern Himalaya and Indo-Burma biogeographical realms, retains extensive tropical and subtropical broadleaved forest, and differs from the western sub-Himalaya in tree composition, disturbance regime and, critically, in land tenure (Roy et al., 2015; Velho et al., 2016).
+The region lies at the confluence of the Eastern Himalaya and Indo-Burma biogeographical realms, it retains extensive tropical and subtropical broadleaved forest and differs from the western sub-Himalaya in tree composition, disturbance regime and, critically, in land tenure (Roy et al., 2015; Velho et al., 2016).
 A substantial proportion of forest lies outside the statutory protected area network, under state-managed reserved forest or community ownership, and the conservation consequences of that arrangement have been examined most thoroughly for hornbills.
 State-wide survey work in Arunachal Pradesh recorded encounter rates of rufous-necked hornbill Aceros nipalensis four times higher in protected areas than in reserved forests and twenty-two times higher than in community-managed unclassed forests, with less extreme but consistent differences for wreathed hornbill Rhyticeros undulatus (Naniwadekar et al., 2015).
 Nest-site work in the same state demonstrated dependence of large hornbills on emergent trees, notably Tetrameles nudiflora, and documented reduced hornbill abundance in selectively logged forest relative to unlogged forest (Datta, 1998; Datta & Rawat, 2004), while satellite analysis has quantified continuing loss of forest around monitored nest trees (Sheth et al., 2020).
 These findings concern a different guild, but they describe the same resource, the emergent large-diameter tree, on which M. pulverulentus is thought to depend.

 The literature on shifting cultivation in the region complicates any simple narrative of degradation.
 Early work in Mizoram showed that rainforest bird assemblages recover along a successional gradient following abandonment of cultivation, while also identifying species that fail to reappear in regenerating fallows (Raman, 2001; Raman et al., 1998).
 More recent analysis in Nagaland found that farmland and secondary forest regenerating on fallowed land supported bird species richness broadly comparable to old-growth forest, and examined whether carbon-based payment schemes could deliver co-benefits for birds (Borah et al., 2022).
 Species richness, though, is an insensitive summary for a taxon that depends on structural attributes taking decades to develop, and none of these studies reports M. pulverulentus.